Digital-Defiance/Digital-Defiance/Bylaws.md

 A Research Partner has potential access to all Guild shared and unallocated resources available within that person's country, but these resources must be allocated by the Board with the input of the Advisory Board.

-Research Partners shall be required to submit a yearly statement which certifies resources allocated are being used in the service of creating open source software.
+Research Partners shall be required to submit a yearly statement which certifies resources allocated are being used in the service of creating open source software and hardware.
 This statement shall be produced beginning December 1st and completed by January 31st.

 - These statements are an opportunity for members to present descriptions of their work and any links to code or papers.
 These statements will be published in an organized folder within the organization’s GitHub repository, and these members will have access to the GitHub org to be able to make direct commits and any others can make pull requests from a fork.
 This is an opportunity to showcase the Guild’s work and commitment to the open source community as well as our partners who generously donate Resources to our cause.